filakhtov/gentoo-use-docs/gnome-base/librsvg.md

 # gnome-base/librsvg

+### debug
+Build the debug version of the `librsvg` library.
+When this flag is disabled, pass the `--release` flag to the `cargo build` command to produce production optimized version instead.

+This flag should only be enabled if there is a need to debug the library itself or a linked binary.

 ### gtk-doc
 Pass the `--enable-gtk-doc` option to the configure script.
 Use the Gtk-Doc tool to extract annotations from the source code to generate developer documentation in the HTML format and install it into the `/usr/share/gtk-doc/html/librsvg~` directory.